fpetrola/dragome/t2/5-tutorial.md

 ```

-We will use a service located at server side to execute crud actions such as getPersons and savePersons.⋅⋅
+We will use a service located at server side to execute crud actions such as getPersons and savePersons.
 A proxy to the service is obtained using a service factory, passing PersonService interface as parameter:

 ``` Java